 Notice how the tummy is pulled in tight and the back is curved with the head held low.
 Any puppy that has an abrupt onset of vomiting and/or diarrhea should see a veterinarian immediately for diagnosis.
 Dehydration can set in very quickly, so symptoms indicating parvo should always be considered an emergency.
 Parvo can be treated with IV fluids and medication to control the symptoms.
 Antibiotics are also usually prescribed to prevent bacterial complications.
 If your puppy gets parvo, you must sanitize everything the puppy touched before you add another dog or puppy to your household.
 Sanitize all areas with a bleach solution of 1 part bleach to 32 parts water and leave the bleach on the surface for 20 minutes before rinsing.
 The best way to protect your dog or puppy from contracting parvo is to follow your veterinarian’s vaccination guidelines.
 We follow a very aggressive vaccination schedule with the puppies in our shelter by vaccinating orphaned puppies at 6 weeks and every two weeks thereafter.
 Puppies that are with their mother are vaccinated at eight weeks and every two weeks thereafter.
 If you adopt a puppy from our shelter, we will give you his vaccination records.
 You should schedule your puppy’s free wellness exam with one of our partner veterinarians as soon as possible and continue your puppy’s vaccinations according to your veterinarian’s recommendations.
 To prevent the spread of parvo within the shelter, we vaccinate all dogs at the time they enter the shelter with a canine parvovirus vaccine and sanitize all animal areas with a bleach solution daily.

 You can help save a life today!

-Donate now to help us Build Love A Home!
+Donate now to help us with our no kill mission!
 Donations are tax deductible and secure through the Network for Good.